Spaces & Facilities

 Like the first-floor hall, the architecture of this room was inspired by the work of the Italian Renaissance architect Filippo Brunelleschi.
 On the stairway are four late Renaissance candlesticks (now electrified).
 The hall itself contains exceptional Renaissance period furniture, particularly the carved walnut and inlaid choirstall on the north wall.
 On the south wall is a life-size portrait by Sister Mary Veronica of the Rt.
 Rev. William Thomas Manning, Bishop of New York from 1921 to 1946.

-The Chapel originally served as Edith Fabbri’ s formal drawing room and ballroom.
+The Chapel originally served as Edith Fabbri’ s formal drawing room.
 The carved mantel, which now serves as the reredos for the altar, and the coffered ceiling were both part of the Fabbri’ s collection of architectural fragments and were incorporated into the room by her brother-inlaw, Egisto.
 The leaded-glass windows, installed in 1985, were designed and executed by Bonnie Farber of Glastonbury, Connecticut.
 They were given in memory of Mrs. Russell Twisse, a member of St. James’ Church and The New York Altar Guild.
 The triptych over the altar was painted by the Rev. John Walsted and donated to the House in 2001.
 In 1992, the Rt.
 Rev. John M. Allin, 23rd Presiding Bishop of the Episcopal Church, presided at the rededication of the chapel as the Bishop Horace W.B.
 Donegan Chapel, in memory of the man who served as president of the House’s board of trustees for thirty-nine years.

 The two-manual, 41-stop Aeolian player organ in the gallery was used to accompany the silent movies that Edith Fabbri would show her guests after dinner parties.
 (A projection booth is located directly above the organ.)
 The library also contains a “secret room” located behind a bookcase at gallery level.